Allan Quatermain and the Lost City of Gold: Production

 The film was made simultaneously with its predecessor, King Solomon's Mines, although it was released a couple of years later.
-Despite the tremendous liberties both films took with the source material, being more similar in tone to the Indiana Jones film series, Allan Quatermain and the Lost City of Gold was loosely based, mostly, on the book sequel of Haggard's King Solomon's Mines, entitled simply Allan Quatermain.
-In that book, which depicts Quatermain's last adventure (although it's just the second in the series of novels), the character and his associates go searching for a lost white tribe in Africa, and end up involved in a war between the rival queens of the kingdom.
+Despite the tremendous liberties both films took with the source material, being more similar in tone to the Indiana Jones film series, Allan Quatermain and the Lost City of Gold was loosely based, mostly, on the book sequel of H. Rider Haggard's King Solomon's Mines, entitled simply Allan Quatermain.
+In that book, which depicts Allan Quatermain's last adventure, although it is just the second in the series of novels, the character and his associates go searching for a lost white tribe in Africa, and end up involved in a war between the rival queens of the kingdom.
 An opulent set was constructed for the film just outside Victoria Falls.

 Music

 The film features just over half an hour of original music written by Michael Linn; for financial reasons, the producers reused material composed by Jerry Goldsmith for the first film (although Linn's score does use Goldsmith's main theme), supplemented with music composed for other productions from Cannon Films.

 The score was initially released by Silva Screen in 1988 on a CD with cues from Manifesto (scored by Nicola Piovani), Making the Grade (Basil Poledouris), Doin' Time on Planet Earth (Dana Kaproff) and The Seven Magnificent Gladiators (Dov Seltzer); in 2009 it was issued on its own album by La-La Land Records.
 Cues in italics contain material composed by Jerry Goldsmith.